 Guidelines for Resumption of Meetings:

 Councils must continue to follow the pandemic restrictions of church and state authorities.
-Councils must exercise prudential judgement when considering the resumption of face to face events and meetings.
+Councils must exercise prudential judgment when considering the resumption of face to face events and meetings.
 The safety of members and guests must be of paramount concern with special attention given to protecting those most vulnerable to the virus (elderly and those with pre-existing medical conditions).
 Since regulations are different in every state and city, the Supreme Council cannot, at this time, issue an overriding set of guidelines for a return to normal operations.
 Indeed, fraternal operations may never fully return to the old normal.
 Many new rules may remain in effect indefinitely.
 Furthermore, rules may change often and on short notice as society comes to terms with this terrible disease and its impact.
 In addition:

 - Any meeting on church grounds must meet diocesan requirements and have the approval of the pastor.

 - Councils should practice social distancing and attendees wear masks once in-person meetings resume.
+Use of hand sanitizer is a must.

 Preparations for Resuming Activities: